vlmontegrande/rivals-blog/content/index.md

 4, 2, 1, 1, 5, 1, 1, 1

 #### Tournament Results:
-Total Wins: 34, RCS Wins: 31, Total Top 8s: 64, RCS Top 8s: 58
+Total Wins: 37, RCS Wins: 31, Total Top 8s: 64, RCS Top 8s: 58

 #### Greatest Achievement:
 1st at Riptide 2021, 245 entrants, beat his biggest rival (his shoulder)

 In many other competitive landscapes, the greatest of all time is disputed.
 Lebron vs. Michael Jordan in the NBA, Garry Kasparov vs. Magnus Carlsen in chess, Armada vs. mang0 in Super Smash Bros.
 Melee.
 However, no Rivals fan is going to have any qualms about having CakeAssault as the king of the competitive Rivals of Aether world.

-CakeAssault’s playstyle had a heavy emphasis on getting the download on his opponents and brutally punishing mistakes.
-He used Forsburn’s good spacing and movement options to perfection.
-A testament to his skill was his use of parrying; he parried more than other top competitors to call out predictable approaches.
-His style of play left no room for anything less than perfect play from his opponents, and sometimes even that wasn’t enough.
+CakeAssault had an uncanny precognition when it came to Rivals.
+Every single option that his opponents choose, he's ready for.
+Oftentimes, it seems like he knows what they're going to do before they do.
+Once he got the download on an opponent, there was nothing they could do.
+There's a reason his tag in-game was "OS".
+He parried more than other top players, leading to brutal guessing games that he seldom lost.
+He truly left no room for anything less than perfect play from his opponents, and sometimes even that wasn't enough.

 Ever since his humble beginnings entering as "Dank Fornasty" in season one tournaments, he's been the one to beat.
 After being ranked number four in the season-end rankings, he unlocked another level.
 For the next three seasons, the competition boiled down to "Cake and his rivals" as players aspired to be the one to upset the king.